ShinyTrinkets/twofold.ts/docs/readme.md

 </sortLines>
 ```

-"Cut" is a built-in option that tells TwoFold to consume a double tag after it's rendered, basically
+"Cut" is an addon prop that tells TwoFold to consume a double tag after it's rendered, basically to
-to convert it into a single tag.
+convert it into a single tag.

 The value of cut can be "true", or "1", eg: `cut=1` is shorter to write.

 It is useful to wrap a big chunk of text within a double tag, and consume the tag after processing,
 eg in case of jsEval, cmd, or llm.

-This option works only with **double tags**.

 </freeze>